GreyRook/code-with-style/README.md

 # Security guidelines

-* logging of sensative user input (e.g. plaintext passwords) is never allowed
+* logging of sensitive user input (e.g. plaintext passwords) is never allowed
 * logging of sensitive data (keys, tokens, etc.) is only allowed if:
   * the data is not valid indefinitely
   * the TTL is max.
 7 days